joanseg/The-Positioning-Manual/chapters/06-About-the-Business-Value-of-Expertise.md

 Those situations where skill alone makes your services valuable are _time sensitive_.
 They cluster around _new technology_, and they don't last forever.
 Once that new technology isn't so new anymore and is supported by a whole product ecosystem of support, services, best practices, frameworks, libraries, and other forms of abstraction and "implementation insurance", skill alone loses much of its value.

 If you're a typical young software developer, you're excited by this time-sensitivity because it gives you something to aim your "learning cannon" towards.
-It delivers periodic "cocaine pellets" of satisfaction as you conquer a series of learning curves, and when the skill is no longer scarce and valuable, you're fine with moving on to the next hot new thing.
+It delivers periodic drug-like bursts of satisfaction as you conquer a series of learning curves, and when the skill is no longer scarce and valuable, you're fine with moving on to the next hot new thing.

-If you think of yourself more as a business owner, this time-sensitive quality is somewhere between a neutral fact of life at best, a nuisance, or significant risk at worse.
+If you think of yourself more as a business owner, this time-sensitive quality of skill alone is somewhere between a neutral fact of life at best, a nuisance, or significant risk at worse.
 And if you're focused on using expertise as the raw material to build an awesome career that last 20 years or more, you'll do everything you can to wrap time-sensitive skill in evergreen expertise.

 ### Easily replaceable